carlosperate/arm-none-eabi-gcc-action/README.md

 Older GCC version might not have releases for all operating system architectures, specifically `arm64`.
-Likewise, newer GCC versions might not have releases for all operating system architectures, specifically `x64` on macOS.
+Likewise, newer GCC versions might not have releases for older architectures, specifically `x86_64` on macOS.

 This table shows the first and last release compatible with each OS architecture.

 |         | x86_64                  | arm64                  |